2020a/DeformableFishNet/README.md

 4. The network structure of **EC2f-based feature pyramid network (EDBFPN)** module we proposed is in *ultralytics/models/v8/EDBFPN.yaml* .
 5. The **efficient multi-scale decoupling head (EMSD Head)** module we proposed is in *ultralytics/nn/extra_modules/head.py*  line 14.

-# 6. Dataset
-The **freshwater fish dataset** is under *Freshwater fish/* directory.
-There are 4691 pictures in our **freshwater fish dataset**, all of which were taken by underwater RGB camera in natural freshwater environment.The fish in the picture belong to two species, koi fish and tilapia.

-Tilapia and koi fish are two different fish, and there are some obvious differences in their body surface characteristics.
-The body surface of tilapia is covered with smooth and hard scales, which are small and closely arranged.
-Their scales don't reflect light as koi fish does.
-The body of tilapia is usually oval or slightly flat.
-They are relatively small, especially compared with adult koi fish.
-Tilapia has many kinds of fins, including dorsal fin, anal fin, caudal fin and pectoral fin.
-Their fins are relatively short and strong, and they usually don't have a wide and unique shape like koi fish.
-Koi fish is famous for its colorful colors and unique patterns, while the color of tilapia is relatively simple, usually gray, silver or brown.
-Koi fish is bigger and rounder than tilapia.

-Using **DeformableFishNet** to train freshwater fish dataset needs to store *Freshwater fish/images/* and *Freshwater fish/labels/* directories under *dataset/* directory.